Leader II

-Leader II is the 6th studio album by English musician Gary Glitter.
+Leader II is the 6th studio album by English glam rock musician Gary Glitter.
 It was his first album in seven years, 1984's Boys Will Be Boys being his previous album.
 The album includes the single "Ready to Rock".

 Mark Pearson played all of the instruments, except for the saxophone.
 The album was recorded at the Greenhouse in London N1 and was produced by Glitter's son, Paul Gadd, Jr.